 While the core and cancer site specific data sets are shown as separate data sets within the NHS Data Model and Dictionary, the COSDS XML Schema integrates each core and cancer site specific set of data elements.
 Documentation provided on the Technology Reference Data Update Distribution (TRUD) page at: NHS Data Model and Dictionary: DD XML Schemas gives full details of the specification.

 For all diagnoses not covered by a cancer site specific data set, only the Core Data Set should be completed.
 A full list of diagnoses mapped to the appropriate data set is provided in the National Cancer Registration and Analysis Service User Guide.

 This replaced the current reporting to the National Cancer Registration and Analysis Service of electronic pathology reports which were then transcribed by the National Cancer Registration and Analysis Service into the Cancer Registration Reports.
 This also prevented Cancer Service teams, for example, Multidisciplinary Teams, Pathway Co-ordinators, duplicating the work, which had been happening as part of their data collection process.

-By creating a sub-set for pathology, this allows the Cancer Service teams to concentrate on collecting and reporting all the other clinical data required for the Cancer Outcomes and Services Data Set and the Pathologists to collect and report the pathology items.
+This allows the Cancer Service teams to concentrate on collecting and reporting all the other clinical data required for the Cancer Outcomes and Services Data Set and the Pathologists to collect and report the pathology items.
 This will reduce the burden of data collection for the Cancer Service teams and allow for more accurate pathology reporting to be submitted to the National Cancer Registration and Analysis Service.